 Bond tracks the suspicious ‘Ning Po’ ship at the docks of Kobe, an industrial port near to Osaka (and, a few years ago, badly damaged in a disastrous earthquake), where he dodges a horde of SPECTRE agents.

 The Ninja training school, in which Bond not only limbers up but turns Japanese, is the 17th century Himeji Castle, known as the White Heron Castle, for its deceptively delicate beauty and the white plaster covering the wooden structure.
-The castle stands on a bluff overlooking the town of Himeji, 33 miles west of Kobe.
+The castle stands on a bluff overlooking the town of Himeji, 33 miles west of Kobe, and around 50 miles from Osaka.
 It’s about ten minutes from Himeji Station, from where you can see it clearly.

 There were a few problems with the press when it was claimed one of the steel darts used in the film became embedded in the venerable landmark’s wooden wall.
 You can also see Himeji Castle in Akira Kurosawa’s epics Kagemusha and Ran.

-The extinct volcano, beneath which Blofeld (Donald Pleasence) establishes his hideout, can be found in Kirishimu National Park near to Kagoshima (from where there’s a frequent train service, though there’s a deal of walking and climbing if you want to explore the fantastic volcanic landscape), at the southern tip of Kyushu, the southern island of Japan.
+The extinct volcano, beneath which Blofeld (Donald Pleasence) establishes his hideout, is Shinmoe-dake, which can be found in Kirishima National Park near to Kagoshima (from where there’s a frequent train service, though there’s a deal of walking and climbing if you want to explore the fantastic volcanic landscape), at the southern tip of Kyushu, the southern island of Japan.

 The spectacular interior, the granddaddy of all evil villain lairs, is a vast $1 million set, designed by Ken Adam, constructed under canvas on an outdoor site at Pinewood Studios.